 However, the vine that is planted in rocky soil, especially clinging to the side of a hill.
 Where it is put under a certain amount of stress & pressure, produces the richest & sweetest fruit!

 A serendipitous moment

-The next day while chatting to my Dad, who is a retired horticulturist living in the high regions of our state with his beautiful garden.
+The next day while chatting to my Dad, who is a retired horticulturist living in the Highlands region of our state with his beautiful garden.

 I asked him how his garden was fairing since rainfall of the last few months after the drought of previous years.

 He answered the following,

 “The garden is doing really well its blossoming & blooming, this is what happens to plants when they’re put under stress & pressure like that of the drought.
 They start producing fruit & seed prolifically.”